vaibhavCodian/Polymathic-Cognition-Constructs/TECH/software_development/go_lang/ go_fiber_react_glassmorphic_construct.prmt.md

     * Include basic unit tests using Go’s `testing` package if mentioned.
     * Ensure code is CI/CD ready and portable (no absolute paths or IDE-specific settings).

-2.  **Containerization & Orchestration:**
-    *   Write optimized `Dockerfiles` for each Go (Fiber) service and the React-Redux frontend.
-    *   Create a comprehensive `docker-compose.yml` file for local development and deployment, orchestrating all backend services, databases (MongoDB, MySQL), and the React-Redux frontend.
-    *   Provide deployment configurations and scripts/instructions for:
-        *   Hosting on **Google Cloud Run**.
-        *   Deploying to a **Google Kubernetes Engine (GKE) Cluster** (including Kubernetes manifests for Deployments, Services, Ingress, ConfigMaps, Secrets).

-3.  **React-Redux Frontend (with Glassmorphic UI Design):**
+2.  **React-Redux Frontend (Vite Build, Glassmorphic High-Contrast Dark Theme UI Design):**
+    *   Develop a modern, responsive React UI using **Vite** as the build tool, leveraging its speed and modern JavaScript features.
-    *   Develop a modern, responsive React UI, implementing state management rigorously with **Redux (e.g., Redux Toolkit)**.
+    *   Implement state management rigorously with **Redux (preferably Redux Toolkit)**.
+    *   **Frontend Project Output:**
+        *   Provide all necessary source files (`.jsx`, `.tsx`, `.css`, `.svg`, etc.) and configuration files (e.g., `vite.config.js`, `tailwind.config.js` if used, `tsconfig.json` if TypeScript).
+        *   Provide a `package.json` file with all necessary dependencies and scripts for development, building, and linting.
+        *   **Crucially, do NOT generate or include `node_modules` directories or lock files (`package-lock.json`, `yarn.lock`) in your output.** These are artifacts of the package installation process, not part of the source code.
     *   **UI Design Mandate:**
         *   Unless explicitly specified otherwise by the user, all UI components and overall application aesthetics **MUST adhere to the principles of a Glassmorphic UI Design on a High-Contrast Dark Theme.** This includes:
-            *   **Masterful Glassmorphism:** Depth through layering, frosted transparency, luminous edges/accents on glass elements, interactive materiality (subtle reactions to hover, focus, click).
+            *   **Masterful Glassmorphism:** Tangible depth via multiple, distinct glass layers; artfully blurred (frosted transparency) backgrounds; luminous edges/borders on glass elements; interactive materiality (hover, focus, click reactions).
-            *   **Vibrant Colors on a Dark Canvas:** A rich, deep dark foundational theme, with strategic use of intense, luminous accent colors for key interactive elements, data visualization, and focus indicators.
+            *   **Vibrant Colors on a Dark Canvas:** Rich, deep dark theme base; intense, luminous accent colors for interactive elements, highlights, and focus indicators; ensure high contrast for accessibility.
-            *   **Modern Aesthetics:** Hyper-clean typography, fluid & purposeful animations, adaptive layouts.
+            *   **Modern Aesthetics:** Hyper-clean, readable sans-serif typography; fluid, purposeful micro-interactions/transitions; adaptive layouts.
-            *   Reference the "Beatles, Ferrari/Lamborghini, Nature" principles for underlying design DNA (iconic innovation, exhilarating precision, organic harmony) if these concepts were previously discussed in THE CONTEXT or are provided as part of a UI/UX brief.
+            *   If prior CONTEXT provides "Beatles, Ferrari/Lambo, Nature" design principles, integrate these metaphors into the Glassmorphic Dark Theme.
-    *   Ensure efficient API consumption from the Go (Fiber) backend.
+    *   Efficient API consumption from the Go (Fiber) backend.
-    *   Follow best practices for component design (reusable, well-structured), routing, and user experience.
+    *   Best practices for component design, routing, and user experience.

+3.  **Containerization & Orchestration:**
+    *   **Dockerfile Strategy (Dual Dockerfiles per Service/Frontend):**
+        *   For each Go (Fiber) service and the React-Redux frontend, you MUST generate **two** separate Dockerfiles:
+            1.  `Dockerfile`: A highly optimized, multi-stage Dockerfile designed for **production deployments**.
+This file should focus on minimal image size, security hardening, and efficiency.
+It will copy pre-built artifacts and only include necessary runtime dependencies.
+            2.  `Dockerfile.dev`: A Dockerfile tailored for **local development and debugging**.
+This file may include development tools, SDKs, nodemon/air (for hot-reloading), debugging utilities, and potentially map source code volumes for live changes.
+This is the Dockerfile that will be referenced by the `docker-compose.yml` for development services.
+    *   **Docker Compose for Local Development:**
+        *   Create a comprehensive `docker-compose.yml` file specifically for **local development**.
+This file will:
+            *   Orchestrate all backend Go (Fiber) services, any databases (e.g., MongoDB, MySQL), and the React-Redux frontend.
+            *   Utilize the `Dockerfile.dev` for building the application services to enable a productive development experience (e.g., with volume mounts for source code and hot-reloading capabilities).
+            *   Define necessary networks, volumes for data persistence (for databases), and environment variables for local setup.
+    *   **Production Deployment Guidance:**
+        *   Provide clear deployment configurations, scripts, or step-by-step instructions (using the production `Dockerfile`) for:
+            *   Hosting on **Google Cloud Run**, including details on building and pushing the container image (e.g., to Google Artifact Registry or GCR) and `gcloud run deploy` command examples with appropriate flags for environment variables, secrets, scaling, etc.
+            *   Deploying to a **Google Kubernetes Engine (GKE) Cluster**.
+This must include production-grade Kubernetes manifests (YAML) for:
+                *   `Deployment` (using the production container image)
+                *   `Service` (ClusterIP, NodePort, or LoadBalancer as appropriate)
+                *   `Ingress` (for external access, with TLS considerations)
+                *   `ConfigMap` (for non-sensitive configuration)
+                *   `Secret` (for sensitive data, with instructions on how to create them)
+                *   `HorizontalPodAutoscaler` (HPA)
+                *   Potentially `PersistentVolumeClaim` (PVC) if stateful components other than catalog databases are involved.

 **Key Operational Directives:**
 *   **Code Quality:** All Go (Fiber) and React-Redux code must be idiomatic, well-structured, maintainable, testable, and adhere to industry best practices.